codeup-germain/Esports-Analysis/README.md

 ### Recommendations
-Don't give away an early lead League of Legends is a very balanced game, and can swing into either teams favor.
+Don't give away an early lead.
+League of Legends is a very balanced game, and can swing into either team's favor.
 Focus your sights on dragons early and trying to get an experience lead on your enemy, and if you get your top laner ahead get rift heralds to push for early towers.

 If your team is ahead of the other team focus on playing around your top laner, and tell your botside to play safe, and if you are behind focus on getting your bot lane ahead.
 This gives you your best chance of winning and turning the game around.